Mental Health Advisers and Mental Health Support

-From Friday - Saturday during term-time, you can call Nightline and speak to a trained student volunteer about anything that may be troubling you.
-Student volunteers are on hand throughout the night (20.00 - 08.00) if you just need someone to listen.
-Read more about Canterbury Nightline.
+Call Nightline and speak to a trained student volunteer about anything that may be troubling you.
+Student volunteers are on hand throughout the night if you just need someone to listen.
+(20.00-08.00, Monday, Wednesday, Friday, Saturday and Sunday).

-You can also get mental health support online via Big White Wall.
+You can also get mental health support online via Togetherall (formerly Big White Wall).
 So you can get the support you need 24/7, from wherever you are.